-They normally find themselves locked in cages, and only released into an artificial habitat when there are visitors at the zoo.
-On top of that, the animals don’t have much freedom even in these tiny spaces that they are forced to live in.
+They normally find themselves locked in cages and only released into an artificial habitat when visitors visit the zoo.
+On top of that, the animals don’t have much freedom even in these tiny spaces they are forced to live in.
 Even if the animals are being fed well, the lack of freedom can cause them to be stressed.

-For example, the typical enclosure designed for a polar bear is about a million times smaller than its natural roaming grounds.
+For example, the typical enclosure designed for a polar bear is about a million times smaller than its former natural habitat and roaming grounds.
 This can make the animals neurotic, causing them to start biting bars, pacing repetitively, and swaying.